Dedicated Guardian Life Insurance Lawyers Serving Clients Across the US

 ERISA requires strict adherence to certain procedural and administrative appeal requirements after a wrongful denial or termination of long-term group disability benefits.

 ERISA sets strict and unforgiving time limits for filing an administrative appeal with a group long-term disability insurance company after an initial denial of your benefits.
 ERISA also sets strict and unforgiving deadlines for filing a federal ERISA lawsuit after a denial of an administrative appeal.
-Do not wait to speak to a top-rated Guardian Life Insurance lawyer at DarrasLaw if Guardian Life or its subsidiaries are denied your rightful long-term disability group benefits.
+Do not wait to speak to a top-rated Guardian Life Disability Insurance Lawyer at DarrasLaw if Guardian Life or its subsidiaries are denied your rightful long-term disability group benefits.

 Unlike the litigation rights afforded to individual policyholders, ERISA policyholders must timely file an administrative appeal with Guardian before bringing wrongful denial claims in federal court.
 Any federal litigation is further limited to the evidence you and your carrier presented in the underlying claim and your group’s administrative appeal.